jese11/HCP-wiki-public/PublicData/How To Install the Aspera Browser Plugin.md

 ## Also See:

-* - By default, Aspera will download HCP data to your desktop.
+* By default, Aspera will download HCP data to your desktop.
 We strongly recommend setting your own preferences here.
-* **Troubleshooting Aspera Downloads** - What to do if Aspera downloads do not work on your network.
+* **[Troubleshooting Aspera Downloads](./** - What to do if Aspera downloads do not work on your network.